Pedro-Mac/Pedro-Mac/README.md

 ### Greetings :smile:

 * :computer: I am a frontend developer
-* :ocean: My addiction to the ocean and surfing is irreversible
+* :ocean: My addiction to wildlife, to the ocean and to surfsurf is irreversible
 * :zap: One of my super powers is an outstanding ability to catch things when they drop unexpectedly.
 I am on a 9 ctaches streak at the moment